SOCIAL SERVICES INSPECTOR, H22

 Knowledge, Skills and Abilities at this level include those identified at Level III plus the knowledge of Oklahoma law pertaining to crime, search and seizure, arrests and rules of evidence; of social welfare legislation as it pertains to the state administration of public welfare programs; and of supervisory principles and practices.
 Ability is required to effectively plan work and to supervise employees.

-Education and Experience requirements at this level consist of those identified in Level III plus one additional year of qualifying experience, including two years in quality control or the investigation of fraudulent activities in connection with Medicaid or social services programs; or an equivalent combination of education and experience.
+Education and Experience requirements at this level consist of those identified in Level III plus one additional year of qualifying experience.

 Applicants for some positions within the Department of Human Services will be required to possess necessary qualifications to be a Qualified Mental Retardation Professional as defined in the Conditions of Participation for Intermediate Care Facilities for the Mentally Retarded, Code of Federal Regulations, Subpart D, 42 CFR 483.430 (a) and (b)(5).

 Some positions may require current certification by the Oklahoma Council on Law Enforcement Education and Training as a peace officer.

 Some positions may require two years in quality control, auditing or the investigation of abuse, neglect, or exploitation, fraudulent activities in connection with Medicaid or social services programs, or criminal investigations at level III and IV.

 Applicants must be willing and able to fulfill all job-related travel normally associated with this position.